alisterburt/minimal-rich-typer-cli/README.md

 # minimal rich typer cli

-a minimal example of using [typer](https://typer.tiangolo.com/) and [rich](https://github.com/willmcgugan/rich) to create little CLI tools
+a minimal example of using [typer](https://typer.tiangolo.com/) and [rich](https://github.com/willmcgugan/rich) to create little CLI tools that can be pip installed

 ```sh
 pip install -e .